Child Support Lawyers in Bergen County

-When the marriage has produced children, the issue of child custody may be the most important aspect of the divorce to decide.
+When a marriage has produced children, the issue of child custody may be the most important aspect of the divorce to decide.
 It may also be the issue with the strongest emotional attachments and potentially the most contentious.
 As a result, child support can be a difficult pill to swallow for the parent who does not end up with custody, particularly where the ending of the relationship was contentious or where there was no significant relationship between the parents to begin with.
 Parents, however, owe their children a duty to support them financially, and it is essential to obtain experienced legal help from attorneys who understand the nuances of both the legal issues and the family dynamics involved in order to properly and, as much as possible, painlessly, negotiate and set child support obligations.

 Who Needs to Pay Child Support?